Lenoir County, North Carolina

-Lenoir County comprises the Kinston Micropolitan statistical area.
+Lenoir County comprises the Kinston, NC Micropolitan Statistical Area.

 History

 The county was formed in 1791 from the southern part of Dobbs County.
-It was named for William Lenoir (1751-1839), an officer in the American Revolutionary War who took part in the Battle of Kings Mountain.
+It was named for William Lenoir (1751–1839), an officer in the American Revolutionary War who took part in the Battle of Kings Mountain.
 He was a prominent political leader; when the county was established, he was serving as Speaker of the North Carolina Senate.